 An Excerpt from Marginal Eyes, Chapter Eight

 “Because I’m afraid,” I replied simply.
-How in the fuck was that not obvious?

 Submit your email address to be notified when the book is published.